 Referrals must be submitted electronically and will be promptly assigned to the appropriate student services staff member who will provide direct outreach to the student by phone and email.

-A list of academic advisors, counselors, locations, and program assignments are available to all deans, directors, and faculty for use in the referral process.
+A list of academic advisors, counselors, locations, and program assignments are available to all deans, directors, and faculty/staff for use in the referral process.
 Use of the Early Alert Advising/Counseling Referral Form does not preclude in-person referrals or those of an urgent nature.

 Do you have questions about the process?
 Please contact Bobby Nalean at firstname.lastname@example.org.